achernya/iap-6.828-website/lab/drafts/lab4.md

 > mechanism.
 You might find it interesting to read `user/primes.c` to
 > see all the forking and IPC going on behind the scenes.

-**This ends part C.** Make sure you pass all of the make grade tests and don't forget to write up your answers to the questions and a description of your challenge exercise solution in `answers-lab4.txt`.
+**This ends part C.** Make sure you pass all of the `make grade` tests and don't forget to write up your answers to the questions in `answers-lab4.txt`.

 Before handing in, use `git status` and `git diff` to examine your changes and don't forget to `git add answers-lab4.txt`.
 When you're ready, commit your changes with `git commit -am 'my solutions to lab 4'`, then `make handin` and follow the directions.